Sir Boateng Online

 Things needed for simulation

 • Proteus ISIS software – Check this video link to install the latest version or fix errors with an existing one.
-This software will be used to draw the circuit that connects multiple LCD to the Arduino.
+This software will be used to draw the circuit that connects multiple LCDs to the Arduino.

 • 16×2, 20×4, or 128×64 Arduino LCD libraries for Proteus